 The Aryans also brought with them their languages, known to us as the Indo-Aryan family, which then evolved into Sanskrit (the language of the Vedas) then became many modern Sasian languages including Hindi, Punjabi, Bengali, Urdu, Hindustani & Romani.
 Yes, Romani.
 They didn’t replace the native Dravidian languages, just lived alongside them.

-Nowadays most Sasians are mixed descendants of the original Adivasis & Aryans and are seen as more or less a unified nation, but the southern parts remained Aryan-free.
-Mostly.
+Nowadays most Sasians are mixed-race descendants of the original Adivasis/Dravidians & Aryans and are seen as more or less a unified nation, but the southern parts remained relatively Aryan-free.
 That’s why even to this day there is a general colour division in India, the Northerners tending to be lighter (and richer) and the Southerners tending to be darker (and poorer).
 At first the castes were just jobs/ social positions and people could rise (and presumably fall) in rank, and mixing between the castes was permissible.
 That was before the Vedic period, when the Vedas were composed and thus castes became hereditary and immutable.
 Despite the previous mixing, though, it was and still is the case that the higher castes were generally of lighter complexions and the lower castes darker.
 The word varna literally means colour, and it’s believed that the castes were created from different parts of the god Prajapati’s body.
 The brahmins are from his mouth (represented by white), the kshatriyas from his arms (represented by yellow), the vaishyas from his legs (represented by red), and the shudras from his feet (represented by black).